Unboxed-Software/solana-course/content/token22-on-chain.md

 }
 ```

-And that is it for our staking program!
+That is it for our staking program!
 There has been an entire test suite written ahead of time for you to run against this program.
 Go ahead and install the needed packages for testing and run the tests:

 ```bash
 npm install